WTKP: History

 The station was sold to Omni Broadcasting LLC on May 15, 2012, for a price of $135,000.00.
 The transaction was consummated on July 6, 2012.

-On July 9, 2012, WPBH changed their format to sports, branded as "The Ticket" (simulcasting WTKE-FM 100.3 FM Niceville, Florida), with new calls WTKP.
+On July 9, 2012, WPBH changed its format to sports, branded as "The Ticket" and simulcasting WTKE-FM (100.3) from Niceville, with new call sign WTKP.

 On November 5, 2015, WTKP went silent.

-On May 1, 2016, WTKP returned to the air simulcasting sports-formatted WTKE-FM "The Ticket".

-WTKP became silent in 2019, and any references to the station on their website have since been erased.
+On May 1, 2016, WTKP returned to the air simulcasting WTKE-FM.
+WTKP went silent in 2019, and any references to the station on their website have since been erased.

+On July 26, 2023, the Federal Communications Commission cancelled WTKP's license due to a combination of lengthy periods of silence and operating from unapproved facilities.
+The cancellation of the station's license also resulted in the dismissal of applications to move to 93.7 FM in Youngstown, Florida, and to sell the WTKP license to Catholic radio operator Divine Word Communications.

 Fictional television station and online news site

-The call letters WPBH are used in reference to a fictional T.V. station based in Pittsburgh in the 1993 film Groundhog Day.
+The call letters WPBH are used in reference to a fictional TV station based in Pittsburgh in the 1993 film Groundhog Day.

 There is also a website www.wpbh-tv.com that identifies itself as Channel 9 in Pittsburgh, but is not linked to any active station from the city.